v-olya/Present-day-Menu-Scraper/README.md

 ### Key environment variables

 - `OPENAI_API_KEY` — required for LLM parsing.
+- `INTERNAL_API_SECRET` — required.
+The heavy scraper route `POST /menu` requires requests to include the header `x-internal-secret` with this exact value.
+This protects the Playwright-based scraper from public access.
 - `DISCORD_WEBHOOK_URL` — optional; used to notify on new menus.
 - `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD` — optional; `1` to skip downloading browsers after `npm install`.
 - `PLAYWRIGHT_BROWSERS` — optional; comma-separated list to control which browsers to install via the helper script.